torchnyu/blog/_posts/2019-12-29-dr-stackoverflow-or-how-i-learned.md

 for system administrator problems, Emacs StackOverflow for emacs issues, and on occasion Reddit can be useful.

+Please don't copy code directly from StackOverflow.
+For one, it's lazy and doesn't teach you anything.
+Typing out code forces you to go through it word by word (or lexeme by lexeme I suppose).
+You can learn a surprising amount by just transcribing.
+Also the naming and overall structure of a snippet might not work with your existing code.
+If a snippet uses a `names` variable when you're dealing with colors, it'll be super confusing for any future developers.

 # Level 1.5: This Answer Doesn't Entirely Work